osmanperviz/osman_perviz_dot_com/_posts/2022-01-10-elixir-protocols-explained-part-1.md

 tags:   [elixir]
 ---

-In today's post, we will deep dive into the potion of protocols.
-Since inheritance does not play a big role in the architecture of functional applications like it does in object-oriented ones and it's true that Elixir and Erlang runtime don't have a concept of inheritance in their data but that doesn't mean that they don't have a higher-order concept.
+In today's post, we're going to explore the concept of protocols in depth.
+Unlike object-oriented applications, where inheritance is a key architectural element, functional applications, such as those built with Elixir and Erlang, don't rely on inheritance in the same way.
+This is because the Elixir and Erlang runtime environments don't incorporate the concept of inheritance into their data structures.
+However, this doesn't mean they lack advanced concepts altogether.

 ### Polymorphism in Other Languages